 There is no conformity to sidewalks in Panama.
 One short stretch of sidewalk can consist of several different types of paving materials, each with its own texture and height, and often not meeting at any level point.
 Aside from lack of planning or forethought in uniform creation, anything that was once nicely paved or tiled is likely to be in a sorry state of disrepair—even if it was only created in the past year.

 Panama City’s seaside location and heavy rains for most of the year mean that road and sidewalk maintenance is a Sisyphean task.
-Add to that the fact that Panama is jungle country—the city carved out of otherwise pristine rain forest—meaning that Mother Nature is constantly pushing back to reestablish herself.
+Add to that the fact that Panama is a jungle country—the city carved out of otherwise pristine rain forest—meaning that Mother Nature is constantly pushing back to reestablish herself.
 Tree roots push up under the concrete, breaking and distorting the pavement, grass will grow out of any crevice—or create one where there was none previously.
 If left unabated, vines and creeping plants will take over a building and its surrounding infrastructure within weeks.

 None of this is quickly or easily repaired… if at all.
 The city is not falling-over itself (pardon the pun) to fix its groundwork.
 Either due to lack of will or funds, maintenance like this always takes a back seat to Panama’s more ambitious infrastructure projects.
 Some of the money-making areas of the city have been recently renovated, namely the ever-popular Casco Viejo and the touristy Amador Causeway… but upgrades are few and far between.

-Take a careful walk down Vía Argentina… Or stroll Vía España near Plaza Concordia… Promenade down Calle Ricardo Arias between the Marriott Hotel and the El Rey supermarket… Or try a jaunt between Vía España and Vía Argentina on Vía Veneto…
+Take a walk down Vía Argentina… Or stroll Vía España near Plaza Concordia… Promenade down Calle Ricardo Arias between the Marriott Hotel and the El Rey supermarket… Or try a jaunt between Vía España and Vía Argentina on Vía Veneto…

 But do so with caution.